Saudi Arabia and Thailand resume full diplomatic relations after decades of tensions sparked by the blue diamond affair.

 Both countries agreed to normalize their relations, thirty years after the blue diamond affair that created vivid tensions between both countries since 1989.

-In 1989, a Thai houseworker stole for 91 kg (200 pounds) of jewelry and gems worth US$20 million from the palace of the Saudi prince Faisal bin Fahd Al Saud.
+In 1989, a Thai houseworker stole 91 kg (200 pounds) of jewelry and gems worth US$20 million from the palace of the Saudi prince Faisal bin Fahd Al Saud.
 He flew back to Thailand where he tried to sell the gems, including a 50-carat blue diamond.

 The case and its aftermath led to tensions between the two countries.